Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-Windows 10 by default hides the file extension from the user view in the File Explorer to keep the directory clean.
-However, at times you may need it to show file extensions in Windows 10.
+Windows 10, by default, hides the file extension from the user view in File Explorer to keep the directory clean.
+However, you may sometimes need it to show file extensions in Windows 10.

 How can I see file extensions in Windows 10?

 - Press the Windows key + E to open File Explorer.

 - Make sure the Ribbon (top) is maximized, and you can see the File, Home, Share, and View tabs.

 - Check the File name extensions box under the Show/Hide section.

 - Now, if you open any folder, you should be able to view the file name, followed by the extension for all the files.

 Using Control Panel settings, you can easily configure Windows to show file extensions so you know the exact type of each file.